pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * tensorflow>=2.13.0
 * tensorflow-probability>=0.21.0

-To run the hyper-parameter tuning, you will also need
+To run the hyper-parameter tuning, you will also need:

 * bayesian-optimization>=1.4.3

-Installing via pip
+Installation
 -----------------

 You can install pyRDDLGym-jax and all of its requirements via pip: